EndPointCorp/end-point-blog/2011/09/21/rails-31-upgrading-simple-app-part-1.html.md

         - ...

 <b>Deprecated AJAX helper calls</b>
-AJAX javascript helpers have been switched to be unobtrusive and use :remote =&gt; true instead of having a seperate function to handle remote requests.
+AJAX javascript helpers have been switched to be unobtrusive and use :remote => true instead of having a seperate function to handle remote requests.
 More information: http://www.themodestrubyist.com/2010/02/24/rails-3-ujs-and-csrf-meta-tags/

 The culprits: